edinamarica/laplacian-spectrum/README.md

-# laplacian-spectrum
+# Analyzing the spectral properties of biological networks
-Implementation and experimental evaluation done for my Master's thesis on Analyzing the spectral properties of biological networks
+This repository contains the data, implementation, and experimental evaluations done for my Master's thesis titled "Analyzing the spectral properties of biological networks".